vsTerminus/Goose/README.md

     - Basically, once the Bot module hands something off to a Command module, it forgets all about it and goes on with life.
 It's up to the Command module to send a response back to the user.
 - **Component/\*.pm**
     - These are API wrapper modules for the Commands to use.
-    - I could turn these into separate projects on their own like I did for Mojo::LastFM, but I won't do that unless I have some other project that wants to use them.
+    - I could turn these into separate projects on their own like I did for Mojo::WebService::LastFM, but I won't do that unless I have some other project that wants to use them.
     - Basically, if you want to connect to a new API you'd create a new Component module that handles the API calls, and then write a Command that uses the Component module to get what it needs.

 That's about it.
 Maybe not the best, but it works.